 T32 Training Grant: Kidney Disease & Inflammation

-The Division of Nephrology Training Program in Kidney Disease & Inflammation offers broad research opportunities to address individual interests.
+The Division of Nephrology Training Program in Kidney Disease & Inflammation is a combined adult and pediatric nephrology training grant that offers broad research opportunities to address individual interests.
 Candidates may pursue training along several pathways to achieve the goal of becoming an independent investigator.
 Depending upon individual trainee advancement, two to three years of postdoctoral training will be required.

 M.D. trainees may additionally pursue an advanced degree by applying to one of several graduate programs with which their mentors are associated:

 - Master of Science in Clinical Research in the Department of Public Health Sciences